MKD01/nc-news-fe/README.md

 ## **Description**

-The frontend project using the previously created backend 'News API'.
-This website allows users to login/switch users and view a page of articles which can be sorted by different categories and filtered by different topics as well.
-You can click to learn more about each of these articles and view a list of comments here as well.
-As a user you can also post new comments and delete your own comments as well.
+'NC News' is an app built for viewing news articles.
+These articles can be sorted and filtered, and each article has a list of viewable comments as well.
+As a user you can switch users and view and upvote/downvote articles and comments.
+You can also add new comments and delete your own comments as well.
+This project uses the previously created 'News API' to fetch its data as well as to update, post and delete articles and their associated comments.

 ---